 - P ...
+Processor

-Processor - M ...
+- M ...
 Memory

+- NIC (network interface controller)

-•A node is a complete computer system with CPU and memory, and nodes are connected by interconnection network via NIC.
+•Nodes are the unit of parallel systems, and each node is a complete computer system with CPU and memory.
+Nodes are connected by interconnection network via NIC.

 •A process runs on each node and communicates data (message) between nodes through network.